css-materials/course-site/content/faq/homework-evaluations/index.Rmd

 date: "2022-09-25T00:00:00-05:00"
 draft: false
 weight: 40
-title: "Assigments & Assessment"
+title: "Assignments & Assessment"
 toc: true
 type: book
 aliases: ["/hw00_homework_grading.html", "/hw00_github_rubric.html"]
 ---

-## Assigments
+## Assignments

-**Required work**: Students will complete a series of (roughly) weekly programming assignments linked to class materials and a final assignment that will serve as a Final Project for the course.
-See the [Homework](https://computing-soc-sci.netlify.app/homework/) section of this website for more info.
+**Required work**: Students will complete a series of (roughly) weekly programming assignments linked to class materials and a final project.
+See the [Homework](https://computing-soc-sci.netlify.app/homework/) section of this website for more details on each assignment.
 Assignments will initially be very detailed and come with starter code or an initial version of the program where you need to fill in the blanks to make it work.
 As the course moves on and your skills become more developed, less help upfront will be provided.

-**Deadlines**: All assignments are due at 11:59 PM Chicago time (submit the link to your GitHub repo on Canvas).
+**Deadlines and late work**: All assignments are due at 11:59 PM Chicago time (submit the link to your GitHub repo on Canvas).
 There will be a 15-minute grace period.
-After that, late submissions will be penalized by half-a-point point for every day (24h) they are late.
+After that, late submissions will be penalized by half-a-point for every day (24h) they are late.
 For example, if your score for a given assignment is 14.5 points and you turn it in one day late, your final score will be 14 points.
+Summer courses are intense and proceed at a fast speed, submitting late work will undermine your learning.

 **Missed Assignments**: We expect students to submit all assignments.
 A missed assignment is worth 0 points (0%) and, as such, will negatively affect your final grade.
 Please reach out if you miss an assignment due to extraordinary circumstances (illness or emergency).
 I may grant additional extensions on a case-by-case basis.
 Whenever possible, inform me before the deadline.
 Things like having a heavy workload in a given week or starting a given assignment too late do not qualify as extraordinary circumstances.